eddwebster/football_analytics/README.md

 The following GitHub repositories are either repos that I have found and recommend or are publicly available analytics work in the subject of football with at least 5 stars on GitHub (at the time of writing).

-GitHub repositories that are considered to be 'Top rated' are those with 50 or more stars (again, at the time of writing) and have been indicated with a star emoji (⭐).
+GitHub repositories that are considered to be 'Top Rated' are those with 50 or more stars (again, at the time of writing) and have been indicated with a star emoji (⭐).

+For a full list of Football Analytics GitHub repositories and libraries, see the following list on GitHub [[link](https://github.com/stars/eddwebster/lists/football-analytics)].

 <h4 id="github-repos-python"> Python</h4>